-Though recruitments are important to achieve higher levels but even if you don’t succeed in recruiting others, frequent sales will serve the purpose.
+Though recruitments are important to achieve higher levels even if you don’t succeed in recruiting others, frequent sales will serve the purpose.

 You need to keep in mind though that most of the MLM schemes require you to first purchase different products at discounted rates.
-Suppose, you purchase Product A at 25% discount then you can resell the same product at the original price which means that you’ll earn 25% profit.
+Suppose, you purchase Product A at 25% discount then you can resell the same product at the original price which means that you’ll earn a 25% profit.

-Is Multi Level Marketing for Everyone?
+The Bottom Line – Is Multi-Level Marketing for Everyone?

 This arguably the most important question.
 At first sight, commissions and profits do attract people because you only have to spend some time in front of the screen to get started within the business.
 The ground reality and experiences from the real sellers though suggest that it often doesn’t work anywhere near as smoothly or as easily as it appears to an onlooker.